hashicorp/design-system/website/docs/patterns/table-multi-select/partials/interaction-concepts/interaction-concepts.md

 2. **Sort** the Table by a specific parameter to order the results in a meaningful way.
 3. Traverse through multiple pages of the Table through **Pagination**.

-How the selection is persisted across all of these actions can be confusing and open the user up to making unintended changes if what they have selected is persisted (or not persisted) in a logical manner.
+If not handled in a logical manner, how the selection is persisted across all of these actions can be confusing and open the end-user up to making unintended changes if what they have selected is persisted (or not persisted).

 ### Within a paginated Table